Japan

 If an individual shareholder together with family members own, either directly or indirectly, more than 50% of the total issued shares or voting rights of a Japanese corporation, the corporation is treated as a family corporation (with the exception of corporations with paid-in capital of JPY 100 million or less) and is subject to the family corporation tax in addition to corporation tax.

-A family corporation is liable for an additional tax at the rates shown below on its undistributed current earnings in excess of specified limits, calculated via the following formula:
+Family corporation tax is an additional tax at the rates shown in the table below, which is charged on a corporation’s undistributed current earnings in excess of specified limits calculated in the following formula.

-Taxable undistributed current earnings = Undistributed current earnings - Certain deduction (1)
+Taxable undistributed current earnings = Undistributed current earnings – the permitted deduction*

-(1) Certain deduction is the largest of the (i) 40% of income, (ii) JPY 20 million, and (iii) 25% of the year-end capital amount - (capital reserve less current year’s increase)
+* The deduction is the greater of (i) 40% of income, (ii) JPY 20 million, or (iii) 25% of the year-end capital amount – (capital reserve less current year’s increase in capital reserve)

 Business premises tax

 Business premises tax is levied and designated by each city in Japan, such as Tokyo, Osaka, Nagoya, Fukuoka, and other cities with a population of more than 300,000.
-A company that uses business premises in excess of 1,000 square metres and/or has more than 100 employees in a designated city is responsible to pay this tax based on the usage of the business (JPY 600 per square metre) and gross payroll (0.25% of gross payroll).
+A corporation that uses business premises in excess of 1,000 square metres and/or has more than 100 employees in a designated city is responsible to pay this tax based on the physical footprint of the business (JPY 600 per square metre) and gross payroll (0.25% of gross payroll).